dteal/dckx/README.md

 ##Usage

-This program requires Python 3 with Pillow and nltk (including the nltk corpus) installed as well as an internet connection.
+This program requires Python 3 with Pillow and nltk (including the nltk corpus) installed.

 Run dckx.py with command line arguments.
 Said arguments, forming, ostensibly, a headline, will be elucidatingly reinterpreted via XKCD conglomeration.
+That is, you will be given a superb image pieced together from hand-picked out-of-context singular panels removed from their native comic.

+For example, "python dckx.py star wars" could create the above image.
+The left panel must be part of an XKCD comic that references stars, and the right, one that references wars.

 ##Preprocessing